athenahealth Review and Pricing

 - Athenahealth’s reporting tools are among the most flexible and customizable of the medical software we reviewed.

-- A consultative approach helps guide practices that fall below athenaNet's baseline performance for similar practices.
+- The vendor offers unique customer success programs, guiding practices that fall below baseline performance metrics for similar practices.

 - We were unable to obtain even a ballpark quote from the company.